martincostello/blog/source/2023-07-11-upgrading-to-dotnet-8-part-2-automation-is-our-friend.md

 - Watch for new .NET versions using the JSON release notes
 - Use the [update-dotnet-sdk] GitHub action to update the .NET SDK and NuGet packages for the repositories we're testing
-- Keep changes that break the CI in a separate branch and pull request for manual inspection if an issue is found
+- Keep changes that break the CI in a separate branch and pull request for manual inspection <s>if</s> when an issue is found
 - Automatically rebase the `dotnet-vnext` branch as and when needed (or make it easier to do so manually)

 With these parts automated, we can focus on the more interesting parts of the process that come up, like any issues we might find, or trying out new functionality in the latest preview releases.
+Nice. 😎

 I hope you find the automation I've described above useful and an inspiration for automating .NET version upgrades for your own application repositories.